luapower/ui0/ui.md

 ## Windows

-Windows are created with `ui:window(attrs1, attrs2,...)`.
+Like all elements, windows are created with `ui:window(attrs1, ...)`.
 Attributes can be passed in multiple tables: the values in latter tables will take precedence over the values in former tables.

 Windows are elements, so all element methods and properties apply.